xonixx/xonixx.github.io/fhtagn.md

 ## tush rewrite

 In fact this project is my re-implementation of [darius/tush](https://github.com/darius/tush), [adolfopa/tush](https://github.com/adolfopa/tush).
+So all credit for the idea goes to the original author [Darius Bacon](https://github.com/darius).

-But simpler (single tiny AWK script) and faster, because:
+But my rewrite is simpler (single tiny AWK script) and faster, because:

 - it uses `/dev/shm` where available instead of `/tmp`
 - it compares the expected result with the actual in the code and only calls `diff` to show the difference if they don't match